auth0/go-jwt-middleware/README.md

 orgID := validated.RegisteredClaims.OrgID
 ```

-Delegation chains are limited to 5 levels; a token whose `act` claim nests more than 5 actors is rejected as malformed.
+Delegation chains are limited to 5 levels by default; a token whose `act` claim nests more actors than the limit is rejected with an `invalid_claims` validation error.
+You can change the limit with `validator.WithMaxActorChainDepth`.

 ### Multiple Issuers (Multi-Tenant Support)